What Is Microsoft Dynamics 365 Business Central?

 The Future of Microsoft Dynamics ERP Solutions

-For decision makers concerned about Microsoft’s cloud expansion and the potential effects on current on-premises systems, NAV isn’t going anywhere.
-All the indications are that Microsoft is focusing on cloud-first, not cloud-only.
+For decision makers concerned about Microsoft’s cloud expansion and the potential effects on current on-premises systems, NAV isn’t going anywhere and those on older NAV systems can continue to use them as normal.
+Dynamics is the cloud successor to NAV and for the majority of new users will be the solution they use, but all the indications suggest that Microsoft is focusing on cloud-first, not cloud-only.

-Organizations are less willing to employ ERP systems which don’t accommodate a range of capabilities, and legacy systems are becoming more undesirable to small businesses.
+This is simply a case of demand, with organizations are less willing to employ ERP systems which don’t accommodate the range of capabilities expected of a modern tech solution, and legacy systems which are either on-premises or only cater to a single service are becoming more undesirable to small businesses.

 In addition to frying some big fish of its own, Microsoft has been urging its partners towards offering its cloud products through its Cloud Solution Provider (CSP) program.
-This encourages MSPs to deliver solutions in their own manner of choosing to clients.
+This encourages MSPs (managed service providers) to deliver solutions in their own manner of choosing to clients.
+In other words, the service provided depends on your chosen vendor—as always, we recommend getting Business Central from a vendor with a positive track record.

 With a wealth of users on its other Dynamics products and the MSP market growing substantially, Microsoft is unlikely to abandon on-premises systems, but the likelihood is that the push for cloud-based solutions to meet demand will continue to grow.